mcpython4-coding/Documentation/mcpython/common/entity/AbstractEntity.md

             :param kill_animation: if the kill animation should be played
             :param damage_source: the source of the damage
             :param force: if it should be forced or not
-            :param internal: when this is set, this is a normal despawn / unload call
+            :param internal: when this is set, this is a normal de-spawn / unload call
             todo: drop items if selected
             todo: play kill animation if selected